 An elevated concrete deck costs an average of $50 per square foot.
 You can pay anywhere from $30 to $75 per square foot.
 The price you'll pay depends on your location, the slab size, and the finishing materials you choose.

 Elevated concrete decks require strong concrete and steel foundations as they're much heavier than wood or composite decks, hence the increased cost.
-These decks have an interesting, contemporary appearance, and they're very low maintenance.
+These decks have an interesting, contemporary appearance and are very low-maintenance.

-Multi-level decks cost $50 per square foot, on average.
-Prices range from $30 to $75 per square foot, based on size and material.
+On average, multi-level decks cost $50 per square foot, but prices range from $30 to $75 per square foot, depending on size and material.
 While not as common, multi-level decks are a great way to add extra entertaining space to smaller homes and can cover two or three stories.

 Once the deck is in place, you need to furnish it, whether you're building an entertaining space, a place for family fun, or a tranquil haven to relax in.
 There is a range of must-haves and nice-to-haves that you should consider for your deck, but remember to factor their prices into your budget, as costs can quickly mount.

-Deck stairs cost between $25 and $50 per stair, depending on the material, the size of the stair, and the elevation.
+Depending on material, size, and elevation, you can expect to pay between $25 and $50 per stair.
 For an average staircase of between eight and 16 steps, you'll pay $160 to $560 for prefabricated wooden stringers.
 For wooden stairs with custom stringers, expect to pay $280 to $800, and for metal stairs, expect to pay between $1,000 and $3,000.

 Railings for decking cost between $35 and $210 per linear foot.
 The price depends heavily on the type of railing you choose.
 While railings are not necessary for a ground-level floating deck, they're essential for raised decks because they add safety.
 Take a look at the most popular deck railing choices and how much they cost.